-33. Earlier reports have referred to certain small - 33.
-Earlier reports have referred to certain small improvements by other Eastern countries in the less difficult areas of family meetings and travel.
-On 30th January Bulgarian authorities quietly introduced a 50% improvement in the exchange rate for tourists and businessmen staying two or more nights in Balkan Tourist Hotels.
-It also appears that the prohibition beginning in September 1977 on issuing Bulgarian visas at frontiers, reported as a negative development in the last report, is not so far being strictly applied.
-Romania has lowered the cost of its regular passport and exit visa from 175 to 100 lei (about \$4.50 to \$8.30).
-The FRG reports higher numbers of family visitors throughout 1977 from Czechoslovakia and Romania; the UK from Romania and Hungary; and the US from Bulgaria, Romania, Poland as well as Hungary, where permission continues to be given more often to working persons and to persons visiting other than close relatives.
-Forint-payable tourist tours to the US have risen from 2 or 3 to 25 annually, while visas for travel by Hungarians to the UK were up about 25% in 1977 over 1976.
-A recent agreement between Hungary and Austria calls for the mutual waiver of visas for nationals of the other country.
-On the whole, Hungary remains the least restrictive Eastern country in human contacts questions, in recognition of which the US Administration has recently proposed to Congress the waiver of the Jackson-Vanik Amendment in order to give Hungary MFN treatment.
+Earlier reports have referred to certain small improvements 32. by other Eastern countries in the less difficult areas of family On 30th January Bulgarian authorities quietly meetings and travel. introduced a 50% improvement in the exchange rate for tourists and businessmen staying two or more nights in Balkan Tourist Hotels.
+It also appears that the prohibition beginning in September 1977 on issuing Bulgarian visas at frontiers, reported as a negative development in the last Report, is not so far being strictly applied.
+Romania has lowered the cost of its regular passport and exit visa from 175 to 100 lei (about \$14.50 to \$8.30).
+The FRG reports high numbers of family visitors throughout 1977 from Czechoslovakia and Romania; the UK from Romania and Hungary; and the US from Bulgaria, Romania, Poland - as well as Hungary, where permission continues to be given more often to working persons and to persons visiting other Forint-payable tourist tours to the US have than close relatives. risen from 2 or 3 to 25 annually, while visas for travel by A recent Hungarians to the UK were up about 25% in 1977 over 1976. agreement between Hungary and Austria calls for the mutual waiver of visas for nationals of the other country.
+On the whole.
+Hungary remains the least restrictive Eastern country in human contacts questions, in recognition of which the US Administration has recently proposed to Congress the waiver of the Jackson-Vanik Amendment in order to give Hungary MFN treatment.
 The major negative development over the most recent period (although almost exclusively related to problems in intra-German relations) has been the increased harassment and number of searches of road traffic between West Berlin and the Federal Republic, and the recent cases in which prominent West German politicians have been denied entry into East Berlin.
-The harder position in general being taken since early 1977 by the GDR vis-a-vis the Federal Republic in human contacts questions continues to apply; another Ally notes continued inexcusable delays in getting permission for family visits in emergency situations.
+The harder position in general being taken since early 1977 by the GDR vis-à-vis the Federal Republic in human contacts questions continues to apply; another Ally notes continued inexcusable delays in getting permission for family visits in emergency situations.
 Poland seems to be systematically rejecting visa applications for family visits from those abroad who emigrated during the 1968 purge of Jewish Poles.